 Additionally, students must complete the Pass/Fail seminar courses BioE 25 and BioE 26, preferably in their first year.

 - Not including BioE 100, 198, 199, or any other seminar-style courses or group meetings.
 Up to 4 research units (e.g., BioE 196) can be included in this total.

 - Not including BioE 100, 198, 199, or any other seminar-style courses or group meetings.
 Up to 8 research units can be included in this total.

 - Juniors transfers are exempted from taking BioE 10.

 Pre-2017 degree students

-Students who are already enrolled in the pre-2017 bioengineering degree may wish to transfer into the current degree, though they are not obligated to do so.
-To make the switch, a student should first complete a degree check for the current degree, and be able to demonstrate that they can complete the current degree in the same number of semesters they have remaining to complete their pre-2017 degree.
-If you have already received permission for an extra semester – for example, you are a student on the pre-2017 degree who has already been granted a ninth semester – you would need to demonstrate that you can complete the current degree in 9 semesters.
+Students who are already enrolled in the pre-2017 bioengineering degree may wish to transfer into the current degree, though they are not obligated to.
+To make the switch, a student should first complete a degree check for the new degree, and be able to demonstrate that they can complete the new degree in the same number of semesters they have remaining to complete their pre-2017 degree.
+If you have already received permission for an extra semester your time to complete the new degree would include that extra semester.

-Once a student has confirmed that they can complete the current degree in their allotted remaining time, they should bring that completed degree check to their ESS advisor to process their enrollment into the new degree.
+Once a student has confirmed that they can complete the new degree in their allotted remaining time, they should bring that completed degree check to their ESS adviser to process their enrollment into the new degree.

 The bioengineering curriculum has been designed to meet defined learning goals.